 Referring to Kerrigan as "my good friend," Downing said Kerrigan's previous experience as a local elected official, as the head of both profit and nonprofit organizations, and as a staff member to both Kennedy and former state Attorney General Thomas Reilly made him well suited for the position.

 "It's exactly the type of skill set that you need in the lieutenant governor's office," said Downing, a Pittsfield Democrat.
-"Someone who knows how to knock down barriers, and knows how to bring people together."

 Referring to the Stanley Business Park itself, Downing said "this site right here needs exactly that.
 It holds all sorts of promise."